omsi96/memory-card-game/README.md

 # memory-card-game
-iOS memory card game just for fun :P
+iOS memory card game just for fun using Swift 5